 Through all of these trials and tribulations, I’ve had some great wins as well; to date I’ve paid off 4 out of my 9 loans in full, and am more than halfway done with my student loan principal balance.
 Every bonus and every tax return goes toward getting out of debt, and I’m seeing the results that I thought were impossible just a few short years ago.
 I was encouraged by a number of friends and family to share my unique financial education, along with everything I wish they’d taught us in high school – credit cards, budgeting, saving for retirement and so much more – and just like that, Common Cents was born.

-Currently I work as a Cost Analyst for a medical device manufacturer and love that every day presents new mathematical and monetary challenges for me to solve.
+Currently I work as the Senior R&D Program Resource Analyst for a large medical device manufacturer and love that every day presents new mathematical and monetary challenges for me to solve.
 I live in sunny San Diego County with my incredible husband and our dog Bruce, where we like to spend a ton of time outdoors and on the water.
 In the past several years I’ve taken control of my finances, cash-flowed a wedding, and built this blog from the ground up.
 Through all my ups and downs, I love that I see money as a tool now instead of a source of stress.

 I don’t claim to be an expert by any means, but at 30 I am a homeowner, an investor, am saving for retirement and have excellent credit.
 I spent the better part of my 20’s working to better manage my finances, and am excited to share my various successes and failures along the way; keep an eye out for more of my trials and triumphs, with a healthy dose of common sense!
 Thank you to all of my readers and friends who have been such a tremendous source of support along the way – I couldn’t do it without you!